The Pencil Exercise For Trumpet And Other Trumpet Isometric Exercises

 …and, option 2 is always to prefer when it comes to building lip strength, your embouchure and playing the trumpet.

 Start slowly and build slowly.
 Just do a few seconds 2-3 times a day your first couple of days.
 The slowly start adding seconds.
 As a general rule I don’t like to recommend a specific amount of seconds as we are all different…

 …instead what I say is:

 Hold the muscles for a while and then stop BEFORE you get too tired.
-As soon as you can hint a feeling of tiredness then STOP.
+As soon as you can sense a feeling of tiredness, STOP!

 Especially in the beginning, when starting out, it is better to stop too soon than too late and as a rough estimate I would say to stop at 60% the first few days.
 Then gradually increase the lenght until you go to about 70-80% of your “max”…

 …and you will notice that your 80% will become longer and longer.

 Should You Do Them Before Or After Your Trumpet Session?